lmatuzic/games-app/README.md

-Web app showing games from API with search functionality
+Web app showing games from API with search functionality and Redux state management

 ## Local setup